takien/ClipArt/readme.txt

 * Easy to use, with TinyMCE button.
 * Search clipart and import directly from openclipart.org, no need to upload images.
 * Use clipart tags to organize clipart.

+= Requirements =
+* WordPress 3.5 or later
+* PHP 5 or above
+* The following PHP function must exists on your server to get this plugin works: json_encode, file_put_contents, scandir

 == Installation ==